 Thesis Proposal Meeting.
 In conjunction with the research chair, students will form a Graduate committee of at least four (4) faculty members to review the research proposal.
-One (1) member of the committee may be from outside the Department of Psychology, but all members must be tenured or tenure-track assistant, associate, or full professors.
+All members of the committee must be tenured or tenure-track assistant, associate, or full professors.
+Committee members can be from outside of the Department of Psychology, however the majority of the committee members must be from the Department of Psychology.
+In order to pass, the student must have the majority of the psychology faculty committee members vote pass and have the overall majority of the committee members vote pass.
 Students will present a brief presentation summarizing the thesis proposal for the committee, including the problem to be investigated, relevant background literature, and plans for addressing potential issues or problems with the proposed work.
 If new data collection is proposed, data collection cannot begin prior to committee approval.
 In all cases, data analyses cannot begin prior to committee approval.
 The majority of the meeting should be reserved for the committee members to react to the proposal, ask questions about the project and/or its inception, and offer suggestions for the proposed work.
 Students are responsible for organizing this meeting and securing a meeting place (for approximately 2 hours), and providing the written thesis proposal to all committee members, at least two weeks prior to the actual meeting date.
 The written thesis proposal must include a formal literature review, methods section, and analysis plan section.